Embajada de Australia

 To be eligible to work at the Australian Embassy in Santiago de Chile, the successful applicant will require:

-- Demonstrate that you have health insurance; and
+• Demonstrate that you have health insurance (ideally including workplace insurance provided by your University); and